 The Custodian holds the assets of the Funds in safekeeping.
 The Custodian Agreement gives the Custodian the right to appoint sub-custodians.
 The Custodian is paid a fee for acting as custodian of the Funds.
 Either party may terminate the Custodian Agreement by giving at least ninety (90) days' written notice, subject to certain conditions.
 Either party has the right to terminate the Custodian Agreement immediately if the other party commits certain acts or fails to perform its duties under the Custodian Agreement.
 The Custodian is independent of the Manager.

 Auditor

 The auditor of the Funds is Ernst & Young LLP, Toronto, Ontario.

 Registrar and Transfer Agent

-CI is the Funds' registrar and transfer agent and keeps all necessary unitholder records.
+CI GAM is the Funds' registrar and transfer agent and keeps all necessary unitholder records.
+The register is located in Toronto.

 Lending Agent